Endoscopic Research Awards

 **Please note that grants not meeting the stated requirements, such as exceeding the page limits, will be administratively returned without review**

-ASGE Endoscopic Research Awards are offered to physicians for projects in basic, translational and clinical endoscopic research.
-The ASGE is particularly interested in endoscopic research pertaining to colorectal cancer, Barrett's esophagus, endoscopy training/credentialing/simulation, endoscopic issues specific to under-represented minorities (defined as women and individuals of diverse ethnic/cultural backgrounds), measuring/improving quality and efficiency in endoscopy, endoscope reprocessing and infection control (especially vacuum canisters), endoscopy/anesthesia monitoring and preparation (especially CO2 monitoring), comparative effectiveness with competing technologies/therapies, NOTES®, novel endoscopic treatments for obesity, endoscopic ultrasound, endoscopic retrograde cholangiopancreatography (ERCP), and other endoscopically-guided imaging/intervention.
+ASGE Endoscopic Research Awards are offered to investigators (MD, DO, PhD, or equivalent) for projects in basic, translational and clinical research in endoscopy.
+The ASGE is particularly interested in endoscopic research pertaining to (in no particular order): colorectal cancer, Barrett's esophagus, training/credentialing/simulation, issues specific to under-represented minorities (defined as women and individuals of diverse ethnic/cultural backgrounds), measuring/improving quality and efficiency, endoscope reprocessing and infection control, endoscopy/anesthesia monitoring and preparation, comparative effectiveness, NOTES®, novel endoscopic treatments for obesity, endoscopic ultrasound, endoscopic retrograde cholangiopancreatography (ERCP), and other endoscopically-guided imaging/intervention.
 The research committee will consider funding "seed" projects if there is an explicit outline for subsequent projects, and their funding plan (e.g. NIH, VA Merit), based on the preliminary data generated by the proposed pilot.

 Awards and Requirements

-- Requests for funding "seed" projects that will lead to further research, as well as larger requests for definitive clinical trials will be considered.
-In order to maximize the funds available for research, money for travel to meetings will not be provided, nor will funding be provided for indirect costs.
+- Requests for funding pilot studies that will generate needed preliminary data to justify a larger clinical trial, as well as larger requests for definitive studies, will be considered.
+In order to maximize the funds available for research, budgets may not include indirect costs or travel expenses.

 - The budget request should be detailed and all items should be clearly related to the research proposal.
 Budgets will be carefully scrutinized by the ASGE Research Committee and will be considered in the scoring of the grant.
-Inappropriate or poorly justified budgets will jeopardize the likelihood of the application receiving an award.
-Additionally, the research committee retains the right to adjust the award to an amount it feels appropriate for the project.
+Inappropriate or poorly justified budgets will jeopardize the application.
+Additionally, the research committee retains the right to adjust the award to an amount it feels appropriate for the project or per budget restrictions.